Frederick Paul Deputee, Jr. Pleads Guilty In U.S. Federal Court

 The United States Attorney's Office announced that during a federal court session in Billings, on January 29, 2013, before Chief U.S. District Judge Richard F. Cebull, FREDERICK PAUL DEPUTEE, JR., a 25-year-old resident of Hardin and an enrolled member of the Crow Tribe, pled guilty to theft from an Indian organization.
-Sentencing has been set for May 1.
-He is released on special conditions.
+Sentencing has been set for May 1, 2013.
+He is currently released on special conditions.

 In an Offer of Proof filed by Assistant U.S. Attorney Carl E. Rostad, the government stated it would have proved at trial the following: